mathigon/textbooks/content/functions/content.md

 The inverse function we are looking at identifies the team based on jersey colour.
 Take a look at the mapping for the function above moving from left to right.

+// NOTES
-Show mapping from above with copy of the team group to the right of colour.
+// Show mapping from above with copy of the team group to the right of colour.

-Think about how to guide students toward adding a colour to the output.
+// Think about how to guide students toward adding a colour to the output.
 This should be integrated into the interactive design.

-Here we can see that the relation between colour and team is not a function.
+Here we can see that the [relation](target:1_mapping) between colour and team is not a function.
 What would fix this relationship between `f(team)` and  so that `f^(-1)(colour)`  is a function?

 ---

+// NOTES
-Show mapping from above with copy of the team group to the right of colour.
+// Show mapping from above with copy of the team group to the right of colour.
 Students can add a colour option.
 Change the mapping s.t. `f(team)` is one-to-one.

 Now  `f^(-1)(colour)` is a function.
 In fact, recall from [Relations and Functions](https://mathigon.org/course/functions/relations) there are several types of functions. `f(team)`is now a [[one-to-one | one-to-many | many-to-one | many-to-many]].

+// Decide whether or not to include all relation classificiations or just function classifications.
 ---

 Let's look at this mapping relationship in a function machine.
 Choose a team to pass through the machine.
 The machine assigns the team to a colour, then reverses the assignment.
 In other words, the machine applied the function rule then the inverse function rule.

+// NOTES
+// Visual inspiration
+// Apples are team names.
+Lemons are jersey colours.
+Label the first machine with `f(team)` and the second with `f^1(colour)`.
+// EDITORIAL USE ONLY
 ![https://upload.wikimedia.org/wikipedia/commons/f/fe/Fruit_function_and_inverse.PNG](https://upload.wikimedia.org/wikipedia/commons/f/fe/Fruit_function_and_inverse.PNG)

-Apples are team names.
-Lemons are jersey colours.
-Label the first machine with f(team) and the second with f^1(colour).
+// Technical inspiration
 [https://phet.colorado.edu/sims/html/function-builder/latest/function-builder_en.html](https://phet.colorado.edu/sims/html/function-builder/latest/function-builder_en.html)

 Every time you pass `{team}` through both machines, you get out the team's [[name | jersey color]].
 Algebraically we write this as `f(f^1(x))=x`.
 We will look more closely at why this is important throughout the chapter.

+// NOTES
-highlight that f^-1 is not exponent
+// Highlight that f^-1 is not exponent

 ---